 How Long Does Adoption Take in South Africa?

 The most common question from prospective adoptive parents in South Africa — and the one most often answered with a vague shrug — is how long the process actually takes.
 The honest answer is that the timeline is not fixed, and the range is wide.
-A family with an open matching profile can be holding their child within 12 to 18 months.
-A family with a narrow profile can wait five years or more.
+For older or special-needs referrals, research cites waits as short as 6 to 12 months.
+A family seeking a healthy infant of a specific race can wait 2 to 5 years.
 Here is how to think about which category you are likely to fall into, and what drives the variation.

 The Two-Part Timeline: Assessment and Wait